 INTRODUCTION

-The 14th Senior Officials’ Meeting (SOM-14) is convened following the last SOM-13 held in the same venue which was held from 29-30 November 2017.
+The 14th Senior Officials’ Meeting (SOM-14) was convened following the last SOM-13 held in Manila, Philippines from 29-30 November 2017.
 The SOM-14 shall be followed by the 7th Ministerial Meeting (MM-7) on 14th December 2018 and thus is hoped to finalize critical matters to be endorsed at MM-7.

 The meeting was chaired by the Chair of the Committee of Senior Officials, H.E.
 Atty Jonas R. Leones, the Undersecretary for Policy, Planning and International Affairs of the Department of Environment and Natural Resources.